EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Introduction

 One promising approach to reducing the size of LLMs is model pruning, which eliminates redundant weights to lower memory and computation costs~\cite{han2015deep}.
-Recent methods such as SparseGPT~\citep{frantar2023sparsegpt} and Wanda~\citep{sun2024simpleprune} demonstrate that a two-step pipeline, pruning a general model and subsequently applying PEFT, can preserve performance on general-purpose benchmarks, even at high sparsity levels.
-However, such general-purpose pruning strategies often fail in domain-specific settings due to two key limitations.
-First, they rely on static pruning masks that fail to reflect the shifts in weight importance and distribution that arise during domain adaptation~\cite{zhang2024pruning, bhattacharyya2025finescope}.
-Second, PEFT methods like LoRA do not preserve sparsity: reapplying the pruning mask afterward often leads to large performance drops due to misalignment~\cite{zhang2024pruning, hu2022lora}.
+Recent methods such as SparseGPT~\cite{frantar2023sparsegpt} and Wanda~\cite{sun2024simpleprune} demonstrate how model can retain general abilities with post-training pruning at 50\% sparsity.
+However, applying these general-purpose pruning strategies to domain-adapted models is nontrivial.
+Two natural baselines are (i) pruning a domain-adapted model post hoc and (ii) pruning first and then performing PEFT; both can substantially degrade domain performance.
+First, as we show in Sec.~\ref{sec:motivation}, directly applying post training pruning to a domain adapted model can cause substantially larger performance degradation on domain tasks than on general benchmarks, suggesting that domain adaptation shifts weight saliency in ways not captured by general pruning criteria.
+Second, PEFT updates (e.g., LoRA) introduce dense parameter changes and do not preserve sparsity; consequently, re-enforcing the pre-PEFT pruning mask after fine-tuning is often misaligned with the adapted model and leads to significant domain-performance drops~\cite{hu2022lora}.

-To address these challenges, recent methods such as ATP~\citep{lu2024allinone} and D-Pruner~\citep{zhang2024pruning} incorporate domain-aware pruning and fine-tuning strategies to bridge this gap.
-ATP employs a trainable pruning-decision generator, which adaptively refines model structure throughout the LoRA fine-tuning process~\cite{lu2024allinone}.
-D-Pruner, in contrast, uses a dual-pruning strategy that jointly considers both general and domain-specific weight importance using gradient-based approximations and regularization techniques~\cite{zhang2024pruning}.
-While effective, their reliance on gradient-based methods with retraining and auxiliary neural networks incurs substantial computational overhead, adding further cost to an already expensive fine-tuning pipeline~\cite{zhang2024pruning, lu2024allinone}.
+To address these challenges, recent methods such as D-Pruner~\cite{zhang2024pruning} and ATP~\cite{lu2024allinone} incorporate domain-aware pruning and fine-tuning strategies to bridge this gap.
+D-Pruner uses a dual-pruning strategy that jointly considers both general and domain-specific weight importance using gradient-based approximations and regularization techniques~\cite{zhang2024pruning}.
+ATP, in contrast, employs a trained pruning-decision generator, which adaptively refines model structure throughout the LoRA fine-tuning process~\cite{lu2024allinone}.
+While effective, these approaches rely on gradient-based optimization and auxiliary networks, which substantially increase adaptation time and add nontrivial memory overhead, compounding the cost of an already expensive fine-tuning pipeline~\cite{lu2024allinone,zhang2024pruning}.
 Moreover, these prior methods evaluate only a limited set of tasks, whereas our broader evaluation demonstrates that pruning sensitivity depends more critically on domain than task, highlighting a key oversight in earlier approaches.